rbwhipple/VRA-FS/README.md

 # VRA-FS
 Software and documentation to go along with the Amazon books "Vintage Radio Alignment - From Scratch" and "FM Tube Radios - From Scratch".
 The following are for the original WSAB design Ver.
 1.0.
 The display used is in Ver.
 1 is no longer available.
 Please see the new release Ver 4.1 for files using a new display.
+PCBs for WSAB Version 4.1 on eBay - Search for "WSAB".

 Version 1.0